 Credit facilities are sanctioned at various levels in accordance with the delegation approved by the Board.
 Bank has generally adopted a committee approach for credit sanction.
-Wherever individuals exercise their powers for credit sanction, the same is subjected to confirmation by a higher authority.
-Credit rating assigned by an official is also subjected to confirmation by a different official.
+Credit rating assigned by an official is also subjected to confirmation by another official.
 Credit audit is being conducted at specified intervals.
 Credit risk mitigation techniques are resorted to contain the risk at the minimum level.